ijl/orjson/README.md

 ##### OPT_SERIALIZE_DATACLASS

-Serialize `dataclasses.dataclass` instances.
+This is deprecated and has no effect in version 3.
+In version 2 this was required to serialize  `dataclasses.dataclass` instances.
 For more, see [dataclass](https://github.com/ijl/orjson#dataclass).

 ##### OPT_SERIALIZE_NUMPY